andrewjong/SwapNet/README.md

 # Preprocessing
 The images must be preprocessed into BODY and CLOTH segmentation representations.
 These will be input for training and inference.

+I've preprocessed the Deep Fashion image dataset already.
+This can be downloaded here: https://drive.google.com/open?id=1oGE23DCy06zu1cLdzBc4siFPyg4CQrsj.
+If you want to use your own dataset, please follow the instructions below while substituting "deep_fashion" for the name of your dataset.

 ## Body Preprocessing
 The original paper cited [Unite the People](https://github.com/classner/up) (UP) to obtain body segmentations; however, I ran into trouble installing Caffe to make UP work (probably due to its age).
 Therefore, I instead use [Neural Body Fitting](https://arxiv.org/abs/1808.05942) (NBF).
 [My fork of NBF](https://github.com/andrewjong/neural_body_fitting-for-SwapNet) modifies the code to output body segmentations and ROIs in the format that SwapNet requires.